privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Refer to Bidding and Auction services APIs [in open source repo][121].

-### Client <> server data

-Following section describes the data that flows from client (e.g. browser, Android) to Bidding and Auction Services through [Seller Ad service][20] and the data received by client from Bidding and Auction Services.

-#### ProtectedAudienceInput

-ProtectedAudienceInput is built and encrypted by client (browser, Android).
-Then sent to [Seller Ad service][20] in the [unified request][83].
-This includes per [BuyerInput](#buyer-input) and other required data.

-Refer to [ProtectedAudienceInput message][108].

-#### BuyerInput

-BuyerInput is part of [ProtectedAudienceInput][9].
-This includes data for each buyer / DSP.

-Refer to [BuyerInput message][109].

-#### BrowerSignals
-Information about an Interest Group known to the browser.
-These are required to generate bid.

-Refer to [BrowserSignals message][110].

-#### AndroidSignals
-Information passed by Android for Protected Audience auctions.
-This will be updated later.

-Refer to [AndroidSignals message][111].

-#### AuctionResult

-Protected Audience auction result returned from SellerFrontEnd service to the client through the Seller Ad service.
-The data is encrypted by SellerFrontEnd service and decrypted by the client.
-The Seller Ad service will not be able to decrypt the data.

-In case the contextual ad wins, an AuctionResult will still be returned that includes fake data and has is_chaff field set to true.
-Clients should ignore AuctionResult after decryption if is_chaff is set to true.

-Refer to [AuctionResult message][112].

 ### Public APIs

 #### SellerFrontEnd service and API endpoints